Oistein-J-S/go_and_react_todo_application/README.txt

 NPM
 react

-* The application has been tested in windos 10 and WSL2
+* The application has been tested in windos 10 and WSL2, and Ubuntu 21
+* It works with Chromium based browsers(Crhrome and Edge) and Firefox

 /************************* Genneral overwiew of the application ****************/ Backend writen in go with a react frontend.